Processmodifyer/Process-Modify1.5/README.md

 **Process Modify**
 <br>
 Process Modify is an application that allows convenient editing of a selected process's RAM.
-You can observe the effects on a process as you change its variables gradually.
+You can observe the effects on a this is edited version of process modify process as you change its variables gradually.
 <br><br>
 Its main use for me was learning about the inner workings of N64 ROMs, but it could be useful for other things.